networkMe/missinghud2/README.md

 Missing HUD 2 is an Open-GL powered informational overlay for the Binding of Isaac: Rebirth.

 The developers of Rebirth (Edmund McMillen, Nicalis) decided that one of their design decisions for the game would be to hide raw player statistics from the player as to not to overwhelm them.
-This project attempts to give the player the choice to see their raw statistics if they choose to.
+This project gives the player the choice to see their raw statistics if they choose to.

+It is a transparent mod that **DOES NOT** disable achievements nor alter your Isaac game files in any way.
+As a result, it can be enabled and disabled at any point, during any run, with no lasting consequences.

+Unlike other mods, it uses your live character statistics during a run.
+As a result, it remains 100% accurate even after picking up items like [Experimental Treatment](http://bindingofisaacrebirth.gamepedia.com/Experimental_Treatment) and [Libra](http://bindingofisaacrebirth.gamepedia.com/Libra).

 ![Image of MissingHUD2](https://raw.githubusercontent.com/networkMe/missinghud2/master/doc/isaac-mhud2-example-121.jpg)